aldryn/aldryn-docs/docs/addons/injecting_html.rst

 Add-ons can use special APIs to inject content into templates (either in the head or at the end of the body) from Python.
-This is done by by the aldryn-snake app.
+This is done by the aldryn-snake app.
 It is pre-installed in all aldryn sites and all templates render these sections by convention.

 Those APIs are: